Kitchener, Ontario: Air

 The closest airport to Kitchener is the Region of Waterloo International Airport (CYKF/YKF) in nearby Breslau, about 12 km by road from downtown Kitchener.
 While it is a thriving general-aviation field, it is not heavily served by scheduled airlines.
 WestJet offers year-round service to Calgary.
 Flair has the largest presence at YKF using the airport, formally using the airport as a main base.
-Flair closed the crew base at the airport in October of 2025 alongside the closing of international routes to Mexico, The Caribbean and the United states choosing to focus on Domestic routes such as Calgary, Halifax, Vancouver and Abbotsford.
+Flair closed the crew base at the airport in October 2025 alongside the closing of international routes to Mexico, The Caribbean and the United States choosing to focus on Domestic routes such as Calgary, Halifax, Vancouver and Abbotsford.
 Air Canada in partnership with landline bus services offers busses to and from Toronto Pearson International.
 There is a helipad in Kitchener near Google's Kitchener offices.
 In June, 2017 the helipad was temporarily closed due to possible interference from a construction crane on the flight path.